 Think in terms of growing your email list, getting traffic to your author blog and being seen by your target book readers, then you’ve got a friend in Facebook Ads.

-Growing Your Email List:
+3. Growing Your Email List

 Growing your email list is one of the smartest things you can do for your writing career as an author and writer: Email is the most direct and effective way to communicate with your fans.
 And because YOU own your list, you don’t depend on the quirks, updates, and changes in popularity of any one particular social network.

-With Facebook Ads in particular, you can easily target and reach a large number of potential book loving fans.
+With Facebook Ads, in particular, you can easily target and reach a large number of potential book loving fans.
 And you don’t need to spend a ton of money: You can set a daily budget as low as $5 (and run your ads for a limited time) for this to work.

 All you just need to do is to decide on who your target audience was, grab their attention with an irresistible offer – a free chapter of your book, a free copy of one your books, a collection of your past writings, or any freebie that will attract loads of eyeballs to your mailing list.

-Then, you need a great but simple landing page to collect your target book fans email and name so you could send them your free offer and run a well-targeted Facebook Ads Campaign to get eyeballs and your book reading audience into your email list, and watch your email list grow in numbers.
+Then, you need a great but simple landing page to collect your target book fans email and name so you could send them your free offer and run a well-targeted Facebook Ads Campaign to get eyeballs and your book reading audience into your email list and watch your email list grow in numbers.

-Also, this won’t stop here; you need to take advantage of Facebook’s free organic reach with a well-designed and optimized Author Facebook Page, you will also need to post regular information about your books, your thoughts, and any other useful content that your audience will find helpful and interesting without being too promotional to curb being seen by them as a promotional junkie, which might leads to people un-liking your page.
+Also, this won’t stop here; you need to take advantage of Facebook’s free organic reach with a well-designed and optimized Author Facebook Page, you will also need to post regular information about your books, your thoughts, and any other useful content that your audience will find helpful and interesting without being too promotional to curb being seen by them as a promotional junkie, which might lead to people un-liking your page.

 And if you don’t already have a large following on your Facebook Page, you can also use Facebook Ads to get more followers and likes for your Facebook Page.
 The opportunity with Facebook Ads for authors is just limiting to only what an author’s imagination and creativity can come up with.

-Getting Traffic to Your Author Blog:
+4. Getting Traffic to Your Author Blog

-The problem with these free traffic methods is that they take a great heck of time to get any significant results, but with Facebook Ads, today, authors can drive a load of targeted traffic to their author blogs/websites.
+The problem with these free traffic methods is that they take a great heck of a time to get any significant results, but with Facebook Ads, today, authors can drive a load of targeted traffic to their author blogs/websites.

 This is just a matter of running the right Facebook Ads Campaign to help drive traffic to your author blog, website, or your individual blog/website posts.
-Also the smartest thing to do here is to have a Call to Action that will help convert those traffic into your mailing list.
-A simple Call to Action sentence or opt in at the end of your post and at strategic places on your blog/website will do the trick.
+Also, the smartest thing to do here is to have a Call to Action that will help convert those traffic into your mailing list.
+A simple Call to Action sentence or opt-in at the end of your post and at strategic places on your blog/website will do the trick.

 The possibilities are just endless in regards to how authors can harness the power of Facebook Ads to help fast track their writing success.